Mid-Hants Railway: Authorisation of the AAWR

-The Alton, Alresford & Winchester Railway (AAWR), got its authorising Act of Parliament on 28 June 1861; permitted share capital was set at £150,000, and the LSWR could take up to £25,000 in shares if it wished.
+The Alton, Alresford & Winchester Railway (AAWR), got its authorising act of Parliament, the Alton, Alresford, and Winchester Railway Act 1861 (24 & 25 Vict. c. cxi) on 28 June 1861; permitted share capital was set at £150,000, and the LSWR could take up to £25,000 in shares if it wished.
 The AAWR line authorised was 18 1/2 miles in length, from the LSWR near Alton station, through Medstead and Ropley, passing near Alresford church, and onwards via Tichborne and Itchen Abbas to a junction with the LSWR about two miles north of Winchester station.

-At a board meeting immediately after getting the Act, held on 6 July 1861, the directors expressed concern about the severe 1 in 60 gradients on the authorised line, and they asked Errington to survey an alternative route.
-He did so, and suggested an alternative route that limited the gradients to 1 in 75, but at the expense of an 800 yard tunnel.
-It was noted that an altered line of route would require a fresh authorising Act of Parliament, at a cost of about £25,000, and the Board decided to leave matters as they were.
+At a board meeting immediately after getting the act, held on 6 July 1861, the directors expressed concern about the severe 1 in 60 gradients on the authorised line, and they asked Errington to survey an alternative route.
+He did so, and suggested an alternative route that limited the gradients to 1 in 75, but at the expense of an 800-yard tunnel.
+It was noted that an altered line of route would require a fresh authorising act of Parliament, at a cost of about £25,000, and the board decided to leave matters as they were.

-Indecisive management by the Board was also exhibited at the first Shareholders’ General Meeting, when the Chairman stated that “the line was being staked out by the engineer, or at least he would commence doing so this week.”
+Indecisive management by the board was also exhibited at the first shareholders' general meeting, when the chairman stated that “the line was being staked out by the engineer, or at least he would commence doing so this week.”
 It was also announced that there had been a disappointing take-up of shares, only £20,000 having been subscribed: obviously construction could not start in earnest.

-Some limited construction work probably started in late December 1861 or soon after, by Smith & Knight, contractors, under the engineer, J H Tolme.
+Some limited construction work probably started in late December 1861 or soon after, by Smith & Knight, contractors, under the engineer, J. H. Tolme.
 Some landowners agreed to take payment for their land in shares rather than cash.
-The original intention to build a line as cheaply as possible had to be modified when the LSWR’s requirements (as prospective operator) were taken into account.
-Bridges had to be built sufficient for widening to a double line later, and the track had to be made to the LSWR’s main line standards.
+The original intention to build a line as cheaply as possible had to be modified when the LSWR's requirements (as prospective operator) were taken into account.
+Bridges had to be built sufficient for widening to a double line later, and the track had to be made to the LSWR's main line standards.
 These stipulations generated bad feeling against the LSWR.

 The situation naturally became well known in financial circles, and in August 1862 a Mr Arthur Hankey wrote to the board offering to finance the construction personally subject to certain financial considerations.
-Hankey was going to loan the money against Lloyds Bonds.
-The Board was uncertain whether it had the power to accept this financing arrangement, but it was persuaded after taking legal advice.
-Hankey’s financial considerations would obviously involve the company paying more for their line, but the alternative was to abandon the project.
+Hankey was going to loan the money against Lloyds bonds.
+The board was uncertain whether it had the power to accept this financing arrangement, but it was persuaded after taking legal advice.
+Hankey's financial considerations would obviously involve the company paying more for their line, but the alternative was to abandon the project.
 Hankey entered into a contract with the company on 3 February 1863 and engaged Smith and Knight as contractors for the construction.